What Is Diaphragmatic Breathing and Is It Good for Me?By Brittany Risher Reviewed by Briana Rodriquez, R.D. Science-Backed

 A dome-shaped muscle located at the base of your lungs, the diaphragm is the major muscle of respiration (surprisingly, it's not your lungs!).2 As the National Heart, Lung, and Blood Institute explains, when you inhale, the diaphragm contracts and moves downward.3 This action increases the space in your chest cavity — allowing your lung muscles to expand and fill with air.3 When you exhale, the diaphragm relaxes, moving upward into the chest cavity and helping to push carbon dioxide-rich air out of your lungs.

 Diaphragm breathing is often associated with meditation, yoga and martial arts,4 but it's a practice we all can use and benefit from.
 Unfortunately, due to stress and poor posture, many of us breathe mainly from our chests, rather than from our diaphragms.

 Why change how you breathe?
-Well, belly breathing not only allows for more efficient oxygen exchange,5 but it's also good for your mental and physical health.
-Here are some of the deep breathing benefits supported by science:
+Well, belly breathing not only allows for more efficient oxygen exchange,5 but it's also good for your health and well-being.
+Here are some of the benefits of diaphragmatic breathing supported by science:

 1. Reduced stress and anxiety

 2. Improved heart health

 Using slow abdominal breathing may help lower both systolic and diastolic blood pressure, according to research.6 It also may increase heart rate variability (HRV),4 which is the variation in time between heartbeats.
 This is important, as a higher HRV (more variation) may indicate better heart health and an increased ability to bounce back from stress.7

 If you're trying to concentrate, doing some deep breathing exercises may be beneficial.
 In a small 2017 study of 40 healthy adults, 20 sessions of intensive diaphragmatic training significantly improved participants’ ability to maintain their attention during a complex test.
 The researchers say deep breathing may help “link mind and body” so we can better process information that is related to attention.4